 Tort claims have additional advantages beyond breach of contract claims, since tort claims permit the policy holder to be awarded punitive damages.
 Furthermore, consequential damages on breach of contract claims are generally subject to constraints not applicable to tort actions.
 In some cases, the policyholder can recover his or her attorney fees, court costs, plus two times the covered benefit.
 Thus, if the insurance company’s conduct is particularly egregious, the policyholder sometimes can recover more than the original value of the claim.

 Our firm can also provide experienced criminal defense for Colorado residents facing prosecution.
 Some of the matters that we have handled include DUI offenses, sex crimes, and cases in municipal courts.
 While being accused of a crime is a deeply stressful experience, it is important to remember that defendants have many rights to protect them.
 For example, evidence that is seized by law enforcement in violation of those rights can be excluded at trial, undermining the case against you.
-Moreover, the prosecution must prove every element of its case beyond a reasonable doubt, and a tenacious attorney can help make sure that it is held to that high standard.
+Moreover, the prosecution must prove every element of its case beyond a reasonable doubt, and a tenacious attorney can help make sure that they are held to that high standard.

 If you are in need of legal representation in El Paso County or the surrounding area, the experienced family law, criminal defense, and accident lawyers at the Gasper Law Group may be able to help.
-To set up a FREE initial consultation with our office, you can call us at 719-227-7779 or complete our contact form.
+To set up a FREE initial consultation with our office, you can call us at 719-227-7779 or complete our contact form .
 We take pride in guiding our clients through some of the most challenging times in their lives.
 Many of the people who have sought our services have come from Castle Rock, Woodland Park, Pueblo, Canon City and Southern Denver, among other communities in Douglas County and throughout the state.